-Lahary was born in Kansas City and began his artistic pursuits at age 5 in the performing arts, first touring with Gospel choirs throughout the Midwest while performing in classical piano recitals & cantata’s, and shortly thereafter singing back-up for a major recording label in a Rhythm & Blues group nightclub act while still a minor.
-He later studied screenwriting in Chicago and relocated to New York whereupon he won a stipend from the Academy of Television Arts and Sciences, which led to his becoming an independent filmmaker.
+Lahary was born in Kansas City and began his artistic pursuits at age 5 in the performing arts, first touring with Gospel choirs throughout the Midwest while performing in classical piano recitals, then later singing back-up for a major recording label in a Rhythm & Blues group nightclub act while still a minor.
+He later studied screenwriting in Chicago and relocated to New York where he won a stipend from the Academy of Television Arts and Sciences, which led to his becoming an independent filmmaker.

 An invitation to the Attleboro Arts Museum 20th Benefit Fall Auction, resulted in his drawing “Fantasy Farm” being acquired -plus- a selection by the Chief Curator at Boston University for a nationally juried exhibition at the Attleboro Art Museum’s show “Green” in Massachusetts, along with a 3 month exhibition entitled “Water, Water Anywhere” curated by the College of Saint Elizabeth in Morristown, NJ where he presented silver gelatin prints depicting IceFalls and gaseous mists of the Catskill mountains.